-This restructure followed a major review of the University’s administration in 1988.
-The nine University Faculties were reorganised into four Academic Divisions.
-A Pro-Vice-Chancellor heads each Division, and is responsible for the overall management of the Division, including the allocation of resources.
+This restructure followed a major review of the University's administration in 1988.
+The nine University faculties were reorganised into four academic divisions.
+A Pro-Vice-Chancellor heads each division, and is responsible for the overall management of the division, including the allocation of resources.

 The origins of Health Sciences

-The faculties and schools that comprise the Health Sciences Division have a much longer history than the Division itself.
-The University of Otago’s Medical School was founded in 1877, and is the oldest in New Zealand.
+The faculties and schools that comprise the Division of Health Sciences have a much longer history than the Division itself.
+The University of Otago Medical School was founded in 1877, and is the oldest in New Zealand.
 The Faculty of Dentistry was founded 30 years later in 1907, and the 'National School of Physiotherapy' for New Zealand was established in 1913, making it one of the oldest physiotherapy schools in the world.
 The School of Pharmacy was established in 1963, initially within the Department of Pharmacology.

 Changes to Health Sciences through the years

-A lot has changed in the years since the opening of the University of Otago’s Medical School.
+A lot has changed in the years since the opening of the University of Otago Medical School.
 In its first eight years, the School only provided a two-year course and students were required to go abroad to complete their medical degree, usually to London or Edinburgh.

-The introduction of the four-year Bachelor of Dental Surgery degree in 1907 was a welcome change from dental work being carried out by barbers, pharmacists, blacksmiths and doctors (Brooking, A History of Dentistry in New Zealand, 1980), although registration of dentists was introduced in 1880 to ensure ‘a standard practice’.
+The introduction of the four-year Bachelor of Dental Surgery (BDS) degree in 1907 was a welcome change from dental work being carried out by barbers, pharmacists, blacksmiths and doctors (Brooking, A History of Dentistry in New Zealand, 1980), although registration of dentists was introduced in 1880 to ensure 'a standard practice'.